bulletmark/mpr/README.md

 ### Command `put`

 ```
-usage: mpr put [-h] [-f] src [src ...] dst
+usage: mpr put [-h] [-f] [-r] src [src ...] dst

 Copy one or more local files to directory on device.

 positional arguments:
   src              name of local source file[s] on PC
   dst              name of destination dir on device

 options:
   -h, --help       show this help message and exit
   -f, --file       destination is file, not directory
+  -r, --recursive  copy local directory recursively to / on device

 aliases: p
 ```